In this Article:

 - Accuracy was not what I expected

-- Sights, although good, were a bit hard to use – small, greenish dots that did not contrast much with target (again, my experience – may not be yours)
+- Sights, although good, were a bit hard to use.
+For me, they’re small, greenish dots that did not contrast much with target (My experience, may not be yours)

-- A third magazine would be nice at this price point, $719 MSRP
+- A third magazine would be nice at its price point

-I guess the pros far outweigh the cons, and this was born out in my handling and shooting of this gun.
+I guess the pros far outweigh the cons, and this was born out in my handling and shooting this gun.
 Would I like this gun in my gun safe?
 Sure.
 Who wouldn’t?
-Even though I don’t own a .40, I could see this particular gun in a holster as I roam my wild backyard.
-I reload a lot of 9mm and .45 ACP ammo and have not seen the need for a .40 S&W, but this gun sure got me to thinking…
+Even though I don’t own a .40, I could see this particular gun in a holster as I roamed my wild backyard.
+I reload a lot of 9mm and .45 ACP ammo and have not seen the need for a .40 S&W, but this gun got me thinking.